 The expatriate lifestyle is becoming increasingly popular, but not every expatriate who lives abroad fits the classic definition of the term.
 Making the big move overseas has become more and more common during the last few years, at least until the economic crisis of 2007-2009 drastically reduced worldwide HR assignments fitting the expatriate profile.

 Every self-made expat is a bit of an adventurer.
-Unlike the typical expat familiar from many a textbook, a self-made expat cannot rely on the support of their company when going abroad.
+Unlike the typical expat sent abroad on an international assignment, a self-made expat cannot rely on the support of their company when going abroad.

-Self-made expatriates are a more diverse group than the traditional expatriate.
-Due to the lack of a clear-cut definition, a self-made expatriate can be a writer, teacher, etc. Their way of moving abroad means enjoying the urban bustle in Hong Kong one month and relaxing in the Philippines a year later.
+Self-made expatriates come from very diverse backgrounds.
+Due to the lack of a clear-cut definition, a self-made expatriate can be a writer, teacher, translator, etc. Some self-made expats, especially ones with portable careers, enjoy traveling from country to country, living amidst the urban bustle in Hong Kong one month and relaxing in the Philippines a year later.

-But not every self-made expat fits the narrow image of the globetrotter.
-Other expats move abroad to open a business or to find a job on their own.
+Other expats move abroad to open a business or to find a job on their own, with the intention of staying in that country for several years or for good.
 They too fall under the wider umbrella term of the self-made expatriate.
 What every self-made expatriate shares with others is an appetite for the unknown and the urge to take life into their own hands.

 Being familiar with your country of choice before the big move is of vital importance.
 If you know what to expect, how to get around, and where to turn for help, your new life as a self-made expat is more likely to be successful.